MichaelEPope/nsrestlet/readme.md

 `````

 (Note that with `````application/json`````, Netsuite returns information in a different format based on the request type.  `````GET````` always returns data as a string. `````POST````` or `````PUT````` returns data as a direct JSON object.
 You can get the hang of this by trying it out.)

+You can read about the other two further down in the Error Handling section.

 ## Creating a Link